-To ensure that all participants on the Ethereum network maintain a synchronized state and agree on the precise history of transactions we batch transactions into blocks.
-This means dozens (or hundreds) of transactions are committed, agreed on, and synchronized on all at once.
+To ensure that all participants on the Ethereum network maintain a synchronized state and agree on the precise history of transactions, we batch transactions into blocks.
+This means dozens (or hundreds) of transactions are committed, agreed on, and synchronized all at once.

 Diagram adapted from Ethereum EVM illustrated

-By spacing out commits, we give all network participants enough time to come to consensus: even though transaction requests occur dozens of times per second, blocks on Ethereum are committed approximately once every fifteen seconds.
+By spacing out commits, we give all network participants enough time to come to consensus: even though transaction requests occur dozens of times per second, blocks are only created and committed on Ethereum once every twelve seconds.